London low emission zone: Introduction

 The LEZ came into operation on 4 February 2008 with a phased introduction of further provisions as increasingly tough emissions standards apply.
 Vehicles registered after October 2001 are generally compliant with the first stages of the zone when Euro 3 engine compliance was the mandatory requirement.

-The regulations were tightened in July 2008 with more vehicles types included.
+The regulations were tightened in July 2008 with more vehicle types included.

 On 2 February 2009 the Mayor of London, Boris Johnson, announced his intention to cancel the third phase of the LEZ covering vans from 2010, subject to the outcome of a public consultation later in the year.
 The Freight Transport Association welcomed this move in its 3 February press release.
 The scheme was fully implemented on 3 January 2012.

 For London Buses, since January 2012 a new Low Emission Zone (LEZ) was adopted, with those older buses selectively phasing out (those with no electronic destination displays and more than 12 years old) and the remaining buses were converted to Euro 3 or 4 standards.
 The new Low Emission Zone (LEZ) rules will be implemented from 2015, thus allowing all the Euro II vehicles and Euro III without catalytic standards to be removed.
 In July 2016 the last bus not meeting the standards was withdrawn.